andreyleskov/api-gatecoin-dotnet/README.md

 * TickerDto
 * MarketDepthDto

+For a description of each DTO and the fields they include please refer to our [Official API and Streaming documentation](https://gatecoin.com/api/).

 To subscribe to all events, the ```SubscribeAll``` method should be invoked.<br>
 To ***unsubscribe*** from all events the ```Dispose``` method should be invoked.